In my book They Ask, You Answer, I wrote candidly about one of the darkest times in my professional life.

 While small to medium-sized businesses (SMBs) might lack the resources of larger corporations, I like to say that they can be a “digital David in a land of Goliaths.”

 Secondly, the smaller the business, the less bureaucracy and the better the chance that everyone knows everyone else.
 This makes small businesses more likely to have the advantage of transparency, which becomes an asset in a downturn.

-I believe it is critical for business owners to be open and frank with their employees, and this should begin long before times get tough.
+I believe it is critical for business owners to be open and frank with their employees.
+(Of course, this should begin long before times get tough.)

 The more transparent leaders can be with their team, the more likely those employees will feel trusting and informed.
 Value candor over comfort.

 With a culture of transparency, you are more likely to have employees volunteer to accept new roles or change responsibilities if the company needs it during difficult times.

-If you do have to close stores or lay off people, it’s best if they can see it coming and understand the rationale behind it, rather than feel blindsided.
+If you do have to close stores or lay off people, it’s best if they can see it coming and understand the rationale behind it, rather than feeling blindsided.
 Should it come to this, you may have employees choose to leave and go on unemployment if that seems like the best option for them.

 Such decisions are always difficult for all involved.
 Transparency, I’ve found, is the best method for easing the pain.

 A downturn can be a time of growth — with the right strategy

-I don’t want to pretend that anyone ever hopes for a recession or dreams about a depression, but trying times call forth fortitude, initiative, innovation, and teamwork like nothing else.
+I don’t want to pretend that anyone ever hopes for a recession or dreams about a depression, but trying times call for fortitude, initiative, innovation, and teamwork like nothing else.

 I know that River Pools and Spas would not be the strong company it is today if it were not for the storm we weathered together a decade ago.